-A. This class is designed as an intermediate equitation class for riders 14 years of age and under who are current PCHA members.
+- A. This class is designed as an intermediate equitation class for riders 14 years of age and under who are current PCHA members.
 A rider who will not be 14 years old (horse show age) or under on the date of the Finals may not compete in the class.
-To be held over a course of at least eight (8) fences about 3'3" in height.
-Hunter-type fences are encouraged.
+To be held over a course of at least eight (8) fences 3' to 3'3" in height.
+Hunter- type fences are encouraged.
 One combination must be included and at least two (2) changes of direct10n with two (2) tests (USEF 1-18) included as part of the original course.
 No work-off is required; but further testing is at the judge's discretion.
-To fill a class, three (3) competitors must complete the course.

-- B. If there are less than 3 entries in either PCHA Adult Horsemanship Class or PCHA Horsemanship (14 & Under) Class, the classes may be combined.
-Three entries must complete the course.
-When these classes are combined, they must be run under Adult Horsemanship Class specs, i.e., USEF Tests 1-16 will be part of the original course, except that a combined class, riders must not be asked to mount, dismount, jump without stirrups or change horses. - C. Conventional equipment recommended.
+To fill a class, three (3) competitors must complete the course. - B. If there are less than 3 entries in either PCHA Adult Horsemanship Classes or PCHA Horsemanship (14 & Under) Class, the classes may be combined.
+Three entries must complete the course. - C. Conventional equipment recommended.
 Unconventional equipment penalized at judges' discretion. - D. Riders may qualify by achieving the necessary 12 points or by winning a class of five (5) or more entries.
 Regardless of how many points he/she accumulates, a rider can continue to compete in qualifying classes.
 Three (3) riders must complete the course.

-Points awarded will be based on the
+Points awarded will be based on the number of riders completing the course.

-number of riders completing the course.
-PCHA Horsemanship 14 and Under Point System of entries 5+ 4 3
+PCHA Horsemanship 14 and Under Point System